Anosov contact metrics, Dirichlet optimization and entropy: Important examples

-Contact Anosov flows which are virtually equivalent to these examples are called {\em algebraic} contact Anosov flows, indicating the Lie algebraic context.
-Algebraic contact Anosov flows where the only known examples of contact Anosov 3-flows for few decades, until Foulon-Hasselblatt \cite{foulonh} introduced many new examples, including on hyperbolic manifolds, using a novel surgery operation.
-Algebraic contact Anosov flows are significant among contact Anosov flows as they are unique at satisfying many important rigidity properties.
-From the regularity point of view, Ghys \cite{ghys} shows that these are the only examples whose invariant weak bundles $E^s$ and $E^u$ are at least $C^2$, while ergodic theoretic rigidity is emphasized by Foulon \cite{entropy} by proving that these are the only examples of contact Anosov flows for which the topological and measure entropies coincide.

-Along these lines, the main result of Section~\ref{s5} can be interpreted new rigidity result for algebraic contact Anosov flows in terms of contact metric geometry.
-These are are the only contact Anosov flows admitting a critical contact metric.
-It should be noted that it is well known \cite{torsion,blc,abb} that such examples admit a critical contact metric and we also have the classification result of \cite{abb} for contact metrics on such unit tangent spaces.
+Anosov contact flows which are virtually smoothly conjugate to these examples are called {\em algebraic} Anosov contact flows, indicating the Lie algebraic context.
+As mentioned in more details in the introduction, algebraic Anosov contact flows are exceptional among Anosov contact flows, as they are unique at satisfying many important rigidity properties.
+Along these lines, Theorem~\ref{cca} of the next section can be interpreted new rigidity result for algebraic Anosov contact flows in terms of contact metric geometry.
+These are the only Anosov contact flows admitting a critical contact metric.
+It should be noted that it is well known (see \cite{torsion,blc,abb}) that such examples admit a critical contact metric and we also have the classification result of \cite{abb} for contact metrics on such unit tangent spaces.